noobiept-other/blog_example/readme.md

 We'll write it step by step, starting first by showing a list of posts, then how to open an individual post.
 We'll add some categories and then finally add some simple search functionality.

+The code is available in this project as well (click on the `source` tab).

 # First Steps #

 Lets start by initializing the project.

 `django-admin startproject blog_example`

 We'll assume this blog is part of a bigger website, so we'll try to contain all our files in a single place.

-We'll create a django application to keep it separated from the rest of the project, so its easier to add to any other project.
+We do that by creating a django application to hold our code.

 `python manage.py startapp blog`

-Then add to the settings and add the urls.
+Then we need to register it in the project settings, and set up the application urls as well.

 ## blog_example/settings.py ##